 - Identify the mechanisms through which stress conditions, exacerbates, and often precipitates illness, and lack of self-worth

-CE credits for psychologists are provided by the Spiritual Competency Resource Center (SCRC) which is co-sponsoring this program.
-SCRC is approved by the American Psychological Association to sponsor continuing education for psychologists.
-SCRC maintains responsibility for the program and its content.
-SCRC is approved by the California Board of Registered Nursing (BRN Provider CEP16887) for licensed nurses in California.
-The California Board of Behavioral Sciences accepts CE credits for LCSW, LPCC, LEP, and LMFs license renewal for programs offered by approved sponsors of CE by the American Psychological Association.
-For questions about CE, visit www.spiritualcompetency.com or contact David at CE@spiritualcompetency.com.
+16 hours of APA Continuing Education Credit are available for psychologists.
+CEs for psychologists are provided by the Spiritual Competency Resource Center which is co-sponsoring this program.
+Spiritual Competency Resource Center is approved by the American Psychological Association to sponsor continuing education for psychologists.
+The Spiritual Competency Resource Center maintains responsibility for the program and its content.
+16 hours of CE credits for licensed nurses in California are available through the co-sponsorship of the Institute of Noetic Sciences (BRN Provider CEP10318).
+California Board of Behavioral Sciences accepts CE credits for license renewal by LCSWs and MFTs for programs from approved sponsors of CE by the American Psychological Association.
+For questions about CE visit www.spiritualcompetency.com or contact David Lukoff, PhD at firstname.lastname@example.org.